andrew-shc/smol-vlm-test/README.md

 ## Short-term goals
--[ ] Add KV Caching for faster inference speed
+- [ ] Add KV Caching for faster inference speed
--[ ] Experiment with real-time image processing (interpreting images and undestand each frame) -[ ] (Maybe) multiple images and interleaving images
+- [ ] Experiment with real-time image processing (interpreting images and undestand each frame) in the context of robotics
+- [ ] (Maybe) multiple images and interleaving images

 ## Rust
 1. I think it shows implementing LLMs are feasible with `candle`, since it provided a lot of useful basic tensor operations.
 (Almost 1-1 to PyTorch)